-At Bruce Law Firm, I understand that there are at least two sides to every domestic abuse allegation.
-I am here to make sure that yours is heard.
-As your attorney, I can review every aspect of your case and create a personalized strategy to help you obtain a favorable outcome.
-My goal is to obtain a case dismissal or a reduction of your charges, so that you can resume your life as normal.
+At Bruce Law Firm, we understand that there are at least two sides to every domestic abuse allegation.
+Our legal team is here to make sure that yours is heard.
+Attorney Robert A. Bruce can review every aspect of your case and create a personalized strategy to help you obtain a favorable outcome.
+Our goal is to obtain a case dismissal or a reduction of your charges, so that you can resume your life as normal.

 Protection Orders in Domestic Violence Cases

 A protection order, or restraining order, is an order from the court that states that the person who has been accused of domestic violence cannot contact or come near the alleged victim.
 The alleged victim (or petitioner) can request a restraining order by filing a Petition for an Order of Protection.
 The defendant will need to be served a copy of the petition.
 Typically, within 15 days of the submission of the petition, the family court will hold a hearing.
 At the conclusion of the hearing, a judge may issue a court order that places many restrictions on the defendant.
 This order can last for six months to a year, and it may be extended.

 A protection order may contain several stipulations, including:

 - The defendant is prohibited from threatening, abusing, molesting, or contacting the petitioner

 - The petitioner is awarded temporary custody and visitation of minor children

 - The petitioner is granted temporary possession of personal property